andersonwinkler/PALM/docs/Examples.md

 palm -i modality1_4d.nii -i modality2_4d.nii -i modality3_4d.nii -d design.mat -con C.mset D.mset -n 5000 -mv
 ```

 Each `*.mset` file contains multiple C and D contrasts, pairwise, that is, if `C.mset` contains 4 contrasts, the `D.mset` needs to contain also 4 contrasts, so that 4 different null hypotheses are tested, the first using the first contrast of each file, the second using the second of each file, and so on.
-More details in [[Joint inference]] and the section on MSET files in the [[User guide]].
+More details [here](joint_inference.md) and [here](user_guide.md).

 ## Example 9: Faster inference

 The most general acceleration method, that can be used in a wide variety of situations, is the tail approximation.
 A typical use is for FWER-corrected outputs, such that the uncorrected can be skipped.
 In the example below, 500 permutations are used.
-More details in [[Faster inference]].
+More details are [here](faster_inference.md).

 ```
 palm [...] -n 500 -accel tail -nouncorrected